Central Institute of Technology: History

 The Central Institute of Technology began as the Perth Technical School, holding its first classes from 16 May 1900 at the Old Perth Boys School and from various makeshift facilities along St Georges Terrace.
 The first enrollment was of 69 students in classes including chemistry, metallurgy, mineralogy, geology, woodwork, metalwork, art and design.
 In 1910 a purpose-built building was constructed to house the school.

 Between 1905 and 1914, courses including pure mathematics, physics, chemistry and biology were taught at Perth Technical School on behalf of the University of Adelaide.
 This arrangement ceased in 1914 when the University of Western Australia became operational.

 The school continued to grow in the following decades, establishing additional campuses and offering a growing list of qualifications.
 In 1966, the institution became more focused on vocational training when areas such as chemistry and metallurgy split away into the Western Australian Institute of Technology (WAIT) that eventually became Curtin University.

 In 1990, the institute became the Central Metropolitan College of TAFE following the amalgamation of affiliated colleges at Perth, Leederville, Wembley and Mount Lawley, as well as the Claremont School of Art and the Western Australian School of Nursing.
 In late 2009 Central TAFE changed its name and branding to Central Institute of Technology.

 The 1910 Perth Technical School building is listed in the Register of Heritage Places of the Heritage Council of Western Australia as part of the group of buildings which includes Newspaper House, the WA Trustee Co and the Royal Insurance buildings.
 It is also listed in the National Estate.

-Notable alumni
+Notable alumni and teachers

-Notable alumni of the institute include: Sir Walter James, 5th Premier of Western Australia (1902 to 1904); in the federal government Sir Billy Mackie Snedden, 17th Attorney-General, 23rd Treasurer and Leader of the Opposition; architect William G. Bennett; pioneer aviator Sir Norman Brearley; and businessmen Sir James Cruthers; and Sir Lance Brisbane.
+Notable alumni of the institute include: Walter James, 5th Premier of Western Australia (1902 to 1904); in the federal government Billy Mackie Snedden, 17th Attorney-General, 23rd Treasurer and Leader of the Opposition; architect William G. Bennett; pioneer aviator Norman Brearley; and businessmen James Cruthers; and Lance Brisbane.
 Speech pathologist Lionel Logue taught at the school from 1910 to 1911.
 Olympian Shirley Strickland taught mathematics and physics to returned servicemen in her spare time at the school in the period after World War II.
 Olympic swimmer Neil Brooks studied accountancy at the Leederville campus in 1978.
+The sculptor Tony Jones taught there until 2015.